 Strong state regional haze plans are critical to restoring clean air and clear skies to treasured places like Shenandoah National Park and Dolly Sods Wilderness Area.
-Unfortunately, states in the Mid-Atlantic are failing to adequately cut air pollution impacting these parks and wilderness areas and communities.

 Average Visibility in Miles

 The Regional Haze Rule is intended to cut pollution harming skies in these special places.
 Every ten years, each state must develop a plan to reduce haze-causing emissions from pollution sources within their state.
 The state agencies then send these plans to the U.S. Environmental Protection Agency (EPA) for approval or disapproval.
-In this region, West Virginia, Maryland, Delaware and D.C. have submitted regional haze plans to EPA, and D.C.’s plan has been approved.

-Pennsylvania and Virginia have not yet submitted plans to EPA for this current round of planning, and Pennsylvania still does not have a plan in place from round one of haze planning over ten years ago.
+Pennsylvania and Virginia have not yet submitted plans to EPA for this current round of planning, and Pennsylvania still does not have a plan in place from round one of haze planning over fifteen years ago.
 While Pennsylvania doesn’t have any Class I areas inside the state, pollution from Pennsylvania facilities affects Class 1 areas in nearby states.

 WHAT’S POSSIBLE